nic3rafs/image-search-engine/README.md

 1. Go to the server folder: `cd server`
 2. Install all dependencies: `npm i`

->If you want to run Weaviate locally in Docker:
+>I suggest you to run Weaviate locally in Docker:
 >- Go to the Weaviate folder: `cd weaviate`
 >- Download Docker images and run a container: `docker-compose up -d`